 3. Google Smart Shopping Campaigns for eCommerce

 The third type of Google Shopping eCommerce campaign you should be testing is Smart Shopping.
 Combining standard Google Shopping with the power of display remarketing and automated bidding, Smart Shopping campaigns use your product feed data to populate relevant ads on various networks.
-This includes Search, Display, YouTube and Gmail networks.
+This includes Search, Display (including Google partner sites), YouTube and Gmail networks.

 Beginner Tip: How to Create a Google Smart Shopping Campaign

-Giving you a mix of traffic from non-branded and display placements, these are best for intermediate Shopify merchants looking for less campaign management.
+Giving you a mix of traffic from non-branded and display placements, these are best for intermediate Shopify eCommerce platform users and merchants looking for less campaign management.

 4. Branded Search Campaigns for eCommerce